-If you have been told that your astigmatism is too severe to wear contacts, ask Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton about scleral contact lenses.
+If you have been told that your astigmatism is too severe to wear contacts, ask Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham about scleral contact lenses.
 At the Giddens Optometry in Georgetown, we work hard to give each patient a superior contact lens fit and know that these lenses can truly make a difference in our patients’ lives.

 What is Astigmatism